Swusan/Arrow-Remapping/README.md

 ## TO-DO
 - Popup Design
 - Get hired at Amazon to make my extension work there
-- Cleanup code (if I feel like it, what are you my mom?)

 ## Contributing
 Pull Requests are welcome I guess.
 I didn't spend much time on this and I'm sure it is very flawed somehow.